A Day in the Life of a Clinical Psychology Trainee

 A Day in the Life of an Intern - Child Track

-The Internship training program at Columbia includes mentorship, didactic training and practical experience that draw from a wide array of perspectives and philosophies.
+The Internship training program at NYP/CUIMC includes mentorship, didactic training and practical experience that draw from a wide array of perspectives and philosophies.
 The majority of my work involves direct clinical care for child and adolescent patients.
 These patients have diverse clinical presentations, which the training program ensures by stratifying my caseload between two twelve-month specialty training rotations.
-I am personally involved in the Child Anxiety and Depression Clinic (CADC) with the Trauma elective and Disruptive Behavior Disorders training rotations, though there are numerous other rotations interns can select from when they begin the program, including School-based mental health, Dialectical Behavior Therapy, and others.
+I am personally involved in the Child Anxiety and Depression Clinic (CADC) with the Trauma elective and Disruptive Behavior Disorders training rotations, though there are numerous other rotations interns can select from when they begin the program, including School-Based Mental Health, Dialectical Behavior Therapy, and others.

 In the CADC training rotation, I work with children and adolescents who experience challenges with mood and anxiety, as well as with reactions to extremely distressing events in their lives.
 I help these patients learn skills to reach their goals through evidence-based practices, including traditional Cognitive Behavioral Therapy, as well as “third-wave” acceptance-based approaches.
 In the Disruptive Behavior Disorders training rotation, I work with children and adolescents who experience challenges with attention control, behavioral problems, and anger.
 Within this training rotation, I am learning new therapeutic techniques, such as Parent-Child Interaction Therapy, and Parent Management Training.
 I receive extensive training through individual and group supervision for each of these rotations.